- But Not Too Foreign

 - Rexxar in Warcraft III is a Mok'nathal, the union of orcs and ogres.
 The first orc guard he sees greets him with "You've got the look of an ogre, half-breed.
 What's your business here?"

-- Similar to the DCU example in Comics, in Young Justice, both Cheshire and her sister Artemis are half-Vietnamese, half-white.
+- Both Cheshire and Artemis are half-Asian, half-white.
 (In fact, they're sisters.)
 Interestingly, Cheshire comes across as much more Asian than Artemis in terms of appearance, style, weapons, and voice.
-Semi-justified by the fact that Cheshire has explicitly rejected her white father; she goes by "Jade Nguyen," not "Jade Crock," while her daughter is "Lian Nguyen-Harper."
+Semi-justified by the fact that Cheshire has explicitly rejected her white father; she goes by "Jade Nguyen," while her daughter is "Lian Nguyen-Harper."

 - Increasingly common in The Legend of Korra.
 The original Avatar: The Last Airbender (which takes place about 70 years earlier) had very few mixed-race couples and only four children (three of whom are descendants of two tribes of the same culture, and the other only ever appearing in the comics), but in Korra, due to the nature of Republic City many characters are of mixed race.
-This is most interesting since Bending is partially genetic, and one person can only have access to one type of bending, leading to brothers with completely different abilities (like firebender Mako and his earthbending brother Bolin).
+This is most interesting since elemental bending is partially genetic, and benders normally can have access to only one type of bending, leading to siblings with completely different abilities (like firebender Mako and his earthbending brother Bolin).